inspr/core-legacy/docs/external-dns.md

 A pratical way to install the external-dns is to use a yaml file to specify the changes that you want to enforce in the helm chart installation.

-There are two links that provides a description of the exitent values of the external-dns helm chart:
+There are two links that provides a description of the existent values of the external-dns helm chart:

 - [github](https://github.com/bitnami/charts/blob/master/bitnami/external-dns/values.yaml)